-Walk Through Windshield (optional)
+Walk Through Windshield

-There are two latches on the inside starboard edge Fuel Fill and Vent of the walk-through windshield.
+There are two latches on the inside starboard edge of the walk-through windshield.
 Rotate both of these latches until the door can be opened.
 Always have this closed and latched when towing the boat.

 Engine Box Latching/Lifting